 When you press either button, the screen shows what's changed.

-The Track <> left, and Track right buttons are the second horizontal button pair under the screen, on the left-hand side of the Launch Control XL 3.
+The Track <> left and right buttons are the second button pair under the screen, on the left-hand side of the Launch Control XL 3.

 The buttons light when they're available and allow you to navigate through many areas of the Launch Control XL 3.
 For example, if you're at the first or last page, only one of the two buttons lights.